rosa-lpz/machine-learning-zoomcamp-homework/README.md

-# machine-learning-zoomcamp-homework
+# Machine Learning Zoomcamp 2025 - Homeworks
-Repository for Homework - Machine Learning Zoomcamp
+Repository for Homeworks of Machine Learning Zoomcamp by DataTalksClub